How to start archival research

 The practical beginning activities

 2.1 Do some intensive background reading before you go anywhere near an archive and its collections.
 From this, make lists of events, people’s names, organisations and so on, so you can use these to spot things in archive documents when you start looking at them.
-You will probably also come across references in footnotes to particular collections or documents that you might be interested in.
+You will probably also come across references in footnotes in your reading made to particular collections or documents that you might be interested in.
 Keep detailed notes on these items.
 Choose your archive and collection/s accordingly.

 2.6 By this stage, you will have a list of things that the archive contains that are interesting and/or relevant to you.
-At step 2 when estimating timings, make sure that time is budgeted to look through and skim-read some parts of these ‘sort of relevant’ collections and make notes on your computer about them.
+At step 2 when estimating timings, make sure that time is has been budgeted to look through and skim-read some parts of these ‘sort of relevant’ collections and make notes on your computer or in a notebook about them.
 Treat this as a learning exercise, in two respects.
 One is that you will learn how to order things from the stacks by providing the correct information, so you get the material that you want.
 The other is that you will become familiar with a range of collections that are connected in some overall way with your particular concerns, but without this being too consequential for the final results of your research visit.

 2.10 Keep a research notebook, and on every day that you do archival research write even just a small amount about the puzzles and possibilities of the day’s work.
 This doesn’t have to be rocket science, it’s to get your mind thinking about what you have been reading in a more analytical way than is possible when carrying out tasks while working in the archive.
-Don’t be tempted to do this on loose sheets of paper, because these will quickly get lost; use hard-covered notebooks and best to write just on the right-hand pages, so the left-hand ones can be used for later additions.
+Don’t be tempted to do this on loose sheets of paper, because these will quickly get lost; use hard-covered notebooks and it is best to write just on the right-hand pages, so the left-hand ones can be used for later additions.
 Make sure the entries are dated, but otherwise regarding content the sky is the limit.
-Puzzling in a notebook is a different kind of activity from writing descriptive notes on documents and collections in computer files.
+Puzzling in a notebook is a different kind of activity from writing descriptive notes on documents and collections in a computer file.
 The notebook can be a wild space where anything goes.
-The beginnings of analytical thinking are what happens in these notebooks.
-And this what the research is for, for thinking analytically about the stuff that has been encountered, and not returning home with 20,000 photographs of documents that haven’t been read from a collection which hasn’t been made sense of!
+The beginnings of analytical thinking are what happens in such notebook entries.
+And this is what the research is for, for thinking analytically about the stuff that has been encountered, and not returning home with 20,000 photographs of documents that haven’t been read from a collection which hasn’t been made sense of!